Geordan Murphy: Coaching

 Murphy joined the staff as an assistant coach at Leicester from the 2013–14 season onwards.
 He masterminded Tigers winning of the 2016–17 Anglo-Welsh Cup, the first Tigers trophy won in the period Murphy was part of the coaching team.

 He acted as head coach for the September 2017 game versus Bath as new head coach Matt O'Connor had only just arrived.

 Murphy was placed in formal interim charge of Leicester Tigers on 3 September 2018 following the sacking of O'Connor.
 This position was made permanent in December 2018.

 He was promoted to director of rugby on 1 July 2020 with the appointment of Steve Borthwick as head coach.

 His contract was terminated ahead of the 2020–21 season.

+He took up the role of Director of Rugby Performance at Stamford School in August 2025.